 You can also further secure your login details by using a non-default username.
 Logon credentials are a combination of username and password.
 So if you use a username like “admin” or “administrator”, then you already did half the work for the attackers!

 Also ask your web developer or designer about a plugin or code for your website to prevent these brute force attacks.

-Put these five tips into practice, and you’ll be well on your way to knowing how to make a more secure website!
+Put these five tips into practice, and you’ll be on your way to knowing how to make a more secure website.

 Security is more important than ever.
-Have you secured your company website?
+What did you do to secure your company website?